umccr/libica/openapi/docs/v2/docs/TokenApi.md

     # example passing only required values which don't have defaults set
     # and optional values
     try:
-        # Generate a JWT using an API-key or Basic Authentication.
+        # Generate a JWT using an API-key, Basic Authentication or a psToken.
         api_response = api_instance.create_jwt_token(tenant=tenant)
         pprint(api_response)
     except libica.openapi.v2.ApiException as e: